c-kleerun/butler-datavis-allred/README.md

 # butler-datavis-allred

-This is a repository for work associated with the Bulter University Data Analytics Bootcamp.
+This is a repository for work associated with the Bulter University Data Analytics Bootcamp Excel homework.